tedconf/symfony-doc-unofficial/getting-started/en/02-Prerequisites.markdown

 Before installing symfony, you need to check that your computer has everything installed and configured correctly.
-Take the time to conscientiously read this chapter and follow all the steps required to check your configuration as it may save your day further down the road.
+Take the time to conscientiously read this chapter and follow all the steps required to check your configuration, as it may save your day further down the road.

 Software
 --------

 First of all, you need to check that your computer has a friendly working environment for web development.
-At a minimum, you need a web server (Apache for instance), a database engine (MySQL, PostgreSQL, SQLite, or any PDO-compatible database engine), and PHP 5.2.4 or later.
+At a minimum, you need a web server (Apache, for instance), a database engine (MySQL, PostgreSQL, SQLite, or any PDO-compatible database engine), and PHP 5.2.4 or later.